fccm/ocaml-sfml/README.txt

 === C vs. C++ API ===

 The main API of SFML is in C++ but a C API is also available.
-The first version of ocaml-sfml was wrapping the C API.
+The first version of ocaml-sfml was wrapping the C API only.

-During the transition from SFML 1.6 to 2.0 the decision was taken to wrap the C++ API because several very interesting projects are provided for this API, and it will be easier to use those with bindings to the C++ API.
+During the transition from SFML 1.6 to 2.0 the decision was made to wrap the C++ API also because several very interesting projects are provided for this API, and it will be easier to use those with bindings to the C++ API.

-But the binding to the C++ API is more recent, so the binding to the C API has probably less bugs, if any.
+For several versions of ocaml-sfml it was possible to compile with C stubs or C++ stubs, each respectively linking with the C lib or the C++ lib of SFML.

-The OCaml interface is exactly the same, whether the stubs wrap the C++ API or the C API.
-Only the C or C++ stubs are different.
+The OCaml interface was exactly the same, whether we were using the stubs for the C++ API or for the C API.
+Only the C or C++ stubs were different.

+Today only the C++ stubs are maintained because it require more work to maintain both, and also when a new version of the SFML is released, the C++ always comes first, and the C lib usualy comes quite a lot of time later.

 === Compile ===